Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lighting

 Schneider’s Skinks are diurnal, meaning they are active during the day and inactive at night.
 You should adjust their lighting to accommodate for this.
-Schneider’s Skinks require UVB, so a UVB lightbulb is required.
-This light should be on a timer and shut off every 12-14 hours.
+Schneider’s Skinks require UVB, so a UVB lightbulb is necessary.
+This light should be on a timer and shut off every 12–14 hours.
 Be careful of letting natural light shine on the enclosure in addition to the bulb, as it can cause the temperature to rise to unsafe levels.

 Temperature